refinery/refinerycms/readme.md

 ### 2. Configuration

-Now, edit ``config/database.yml`` to your database server details.
+Firstly, edit ``config/database.yml`` to reflect your database server details.

-Then run this to create your database and fill it with Refinery's default data:
+Next create your database and fill it with Refinery's default data:

     rake db:setup

-After your database exists you'll need to install the gems that Refinery depends on by running this command:
+After your database exists, you'll need to install the gems that Refinery depends on.
+You can do this by running:

     rake gems:install